felixlinker/tamarin-workshop/ex1/README.md

 It is a common modelling pattern in Tamarin to include a rule that leaks a participant's key.
 Usually, this is done to model more granular notions of compromise.
-Sometimes, certain security properties hold if only some types of keys are not leaked but others may leak.
+Sometimes, certain security properties hold if only some types of keys are not leaked, but others may leak.

 Model a new rule `Leak` that leaks a previously generated key to the adversary.